dnunes-domaintools/DT_Detect_ReadME/README.md

 ### domaintools-iris-detect-escalate-domains

 ***
-Escalate a given domain to Google Phishing Protection, leveraging the protections Google puts into Chrome to protect billions of users.
-Mozilla Firefox and Apple's Safari browsers are also known to pick up these blocking rules.
+Reports a domain to Google's Safe Browsing API.
+After approval, their block list is picked up by Chrome and most modern browsers.

 #### Base Command